nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Items with `…` after them can be used multiple times including zero times.<br>
   e.g. `[t/TAG]…​` can be used as <code>&nbsp;</code> (i.e. 0 times), `t/friend`, `t/friend t/family` etc.

-- Parameters can be in any order.<br>
+- Parameters can be given in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 - If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of